 The constitution of the mind

-This examination is followed by a questionnaire on family history, lifestyle, my dreams, my favourite tastes (acid, sweet, salty, bitter, spicy, astringent)?
-A few questions, sometimes very unexpected, are used to assess my state of mind: am I optimistic or pessimistic, what are my reactions to failure, do I get angry easily, do I tend to express myself clearly or confusedly, am I anxious, is my memory good?
+This is followed by a questionnaire on family history, lifestyle, my dreams, my favourite tastes (acid, sweet, salty, bitter, spicy, astringent)?
+A few questions, sometimes quite unexpected, are used to assess my state of mind: am I optimistic or pessimistic, what are my reactions to failure, do I get angry easily, do I tend to express myself clearly or confusedly, am I anxious, is my memory good?

 In Ayurvedic medicine, it's not just the three doshas that come into play.
-The mind, too, has its own constitution.
+The mind too has its own constitution.
 The patient is always considered and treated as a whole.

 Detox therapy

 At the end of the first consultation I know that I am vata/pitta.
 An appointment is made on the same day to begin a detox cure and prepare the body for the complete detoxification treatment or Panchakarma.
-This protocol of treatments aims to restore balance to the body and purify it in depth (Pancha means five and karma action, designating the five original purifications (shodanas) which form the five stages of the treatment, but which today are no longer applied in their entirety due to a lack of time on the part of those taking the waters).
+This treatment protocol aims to restore balance to the body and purify it in depth (Pancha means five and karma action, meaning the five original purifications (shodanas) which form the five stages of the treatment, but which today are no longer applied in their entirety due to a lack of time on the part of those taking the waters).

 This is followed, for a week, by two to three hours of massage in a row every day with personalised oils made from plants chosen according to each person's constitution and specific needs.
-I used no fewer than 14 plants, including ginger, Asparagus racemosus, regenerating for vata, pitta and the reproductive system, Himalayan cedar and long pepper.
-An exquisite fragrance and expert hands that make these moments delicious.
-But it's not always a relaxing experience, because these massages (from the top of the skull to the toes) are no pampering exercise.
-The oils must penetrate deep into all the body's tissues to dislodge the toxins, allowing them to migrate to the digestive tract and be expelled.
+I used no fewer than 14 plants, including ginger, Asparagus racemosusThe exquisite fragrance and expert hands make these moments delightful.
+But it's not always a relaxing experience, because these massages (from the top of the skull to the toes) are not just pampering.
+The oils must penetrate deep into all the body's tissues to dislodge toxins, allowing them to migrate to the digestive tract for expulsion.

-After each massage session, you rest for an hour without taking a shower to allow the oils to penetrate your body properly.
+After each massage session, you should rest for an hour without taking a shower to allow the oils to penetrate your body properly.
 Of course, throughout your stay, smoking, tea, coffee, alcohol, television, radio, sea bathing and sunbathing are not recommended.
 Totally vegetarian meals and Ayurvedic medicines are part of the medical treatment.

 Somatheeram buffet.
 The dishes depend on our nature and the reasons why we are taking a course of treatment.